 The monitoring plan treats the detention areas as a single project with five cells, three inflows and a single outflow to ENP.
 Only Emergency Overflows EO2 and EO4 would discharge into ENP if utilized.
-Overflows have periodically occurred at EO2 during the period between September 2001 and September 2003.
-There were no overflows during the period from October 2003 to December 2003.
-Data from the overflows will be presented graphically in this report when they occur.
+Overflows have periodically occurred at EO2 between September 2001 and September 2003.
+There were no overflows during the period from October 2003 through March 2004.
 Discharges from Emergency Overflows EO1 and EO3 would flow onto District property and eventually into the L31N Canal.
 The majority of the water pumped into the detention cells, as well as rainfall, is expected to seep into the Biscayne Aquifer directly below the project site and provide a hydrologic "curtain" to reduce ground water seepage in an easterly direction from ENP.
 Until FDEP issues an operating permit to the District and approves the District's monitoring plan, the District will continue to report data from S332D and S174 to determine compliance with the Consent Decree requirements as described in the following section.